Jan 20, 2021 Stacy Crooks

 Filing the FAFSA - It's really not that hard

-We have all heard the horror stories about students and families trying to complete the dreaded FAFSA.
-Well as someone who has completed thousands, that’s right thousands of FAFSA forms over the last ten years, it is not nearly as hard as legend has it.
+We have all heard horror stories about students and families trying to complete the dreaded FAFSA.
+Well, as someone who has completed thousands, that’s right, thousands of FAFSA forms over the last ten years, it is not nearly as hard as legend has it.
 And NO, I don’t have thousands of children of my own, but I do help thousands of families file the FAFSA each year.

 Too Many Questions – Too Much Time to Complete